 Proteins are usually composed of 20 amino acids, 19 of which (except glycine) are chiral.
 This chirality also reflects in the higher order structures that the polypeptides adopt; α -helix, for example, is a right handed helix.
 If a polypeptide adopting α -helical structure is synthesized using D-amino acids, it folds into the left-handed α -helix under identical conditions.
-The other structural features of a polypeptide backbone include β -sheets, that are comprised of extended polypeptide chains; β -turns, that usually, but not essentially, link the β -strands in an antiparallel β -sheet; and unordered conformation.
+The other structural features of a polypeptide backbone include β -sheets, that are comprised of extended polypeptide chains ; β -turns, that usually, but not essentially, link the β -strands in an antiparallel β -sheet; and unordered conformation.
 CD spectra of the proteins contain information about the asymmetric features of the polypeptide backbone.
-Furthermore, it can provide information about the orientation of the side chains.
-CD, therefore, is capable of providing information about the structure of proteins which in turn helps understanding their function.
-The chromophore that provides information about the conformation of the peptide backbone is the peptide bond (Figure); the spectra are therefore recorded in the far UV region, the region where peptide bond absorbs.
+Furthermore, it can provide information about the structure of proteins which in turn helps understanding their function.
+The chromophore that provides information about the conformation of the peptide backbone is the peptide bond (Figure 9.1); the spectra are therefore recorded in the far UV region, the region where peptide bond absorbs.

-COURSE NAME: PHYSICAL METHODS IN CHEMISTRY

-UNIT-3 Circular Dichroism and Optical Rotatory Dispersion
+COURSE NAME: PHYSICAL METHODS IN CHEMISTRY UNIT-3 Circular Dichroism and Optical Rotatory Dispersion BATCH: 2018

-BATCH: 2017

-Figure: The peptide bond showing molecular orbitals involved in electronic transitions
+Figure 9.1 The peptide bond showing molecular orbitals involved in electronic transitions